TexasOsteo/tx-osteo-tracker/docs/setup.md

 ```

 - Click `Save`
+- Go to `Applications > APIs` and choose the default management API
+- Go to `Machine to Machine Applications` and click the dropdown for the created application
+- Add the `update:users` permission and click update
 - Add team members by going to `Tenant Settings > Tenant Members`

 # How to setup Azure